Skip to main content

 pip install -r requirements.txt

-##ä Writing an Agent
+Writing the Agent

 The agent is the Python program that runs locally and processes the communication from the user and to the LLM.